kmayerb/tcrdist3/docs/bulkdata.rst

 	nn_associations = cluster_association_test(res = nn_tally_df_cohort, y_col='cmember', method='fishers')

-A unique feature of tcrdist3 is it ability to handle paired chain data (i.e. single cell data where both the alpha and beta chain sequence are recovered).
+Tcrdist3 is built to handle paired chain data (i.e. single-cell data where both the alpha and beta chain sequences were recovered).
+Tcrdist3's chunked computation approach is appropriate for finding sets for quasi-public 'clonetypes', cells with non-identical but biochemically similar receptors, across multiple samples.
+Tcrdist3's chunked computation can compare a a much larger number of clones than was previously possible.

-If you want to combine multiple samples and search for 'quasi-public' clones that are similar biochemically across multiple samples, making use of tcrdist3's chunked computation can handle much larger numbers of clones than was previously possible.
-This example makes use of the dash.csv dataset, to show how to memory-conserving approach compares to the original formulation.
-The function `compute_pw_sparse_out_of_memory2` is useful for large sets of paired alpha/beta comparisont hat could not otherwise be contained in memory.
-Note how compute_n_tally_out_of_memory2 can also be called to use the chunked distance results to tally neighbors based on catagorical variables.
+This example makes use of the dash.csv dataset, to show how the memory-conserving chunked computation approach compares to the standard approach where all distances are retained in memory.
+For paired or single-chain datasets larger than 10K clones (i.e. >10^8 pairwise comparisons) we recommend the function `compute_pw_sparse_out_of_memory2`.
+Furthermore, by setting the function argument cleanup to False, one can subsequently call compute_n_tally_out_of_memory2, to use the chunked distance results -- already written to disk -- to tally neighbors based on categorical variables of interest.

 .. code:: python